Court of Appeal of Tanzania

 19 December 2022

-Failure to administer oath to a key witness vitiated his evidence, prompting reversal of the share-transfer judgment.
+Failure to administer oath to a key witness vitiated evidence, reversing judgment founded on that testimony.

 15 December 2022